 When will I receive my aid package?

 NEW Students - Although you may have completed your FAFSA in October, due to software updates required in our system, it’s after January before we can load the files to our system.
-Therefore, it will likely be early spring for your awards to be made and listed on the MyShip portal.
+Therefore, it will likely be early spring for your offer to be made and listed on the MyShip portal.

 Where is my financial aid award letter?